How to Cut a Portuguese Gem Design

-Cutting the Simple or Classic Portuguese
+Cutting the Simple Portuguese

 This is a picture of the rough piece of Nigerian Tourmaline that I started with.
 As you can see this piece of Rubellite is about medium saturation.
 I really recommend that people use a light to pale piece of material, this design does darken a bit and unless you are very experienced at judging rough and how it will finish.
 There is a good chance that you will end up with your stone being on the dark side.

 I personally think this designs needs to be in a light stone so that all of the facets and their inter play can be seen in the finished gemstone.
 It is a lot of work to cut all of these facets, if you cannot see them in the finished stone well.

 Grind a Flat Spot